anassauro/sky_mission/geofence/README.md

 <figure><img src="assets/Winding_Number_Animation_Small.gif" alt=""><figcaption><p><em>Intuitive demonstration of the winding number.
 The curve winds twice around the person.
 Imagine that you are outside the polygon, you will not make a full turn.</em></p></figcaption></figure>

 Fortunately, we won't need to use calculus to prove this algorithm, just use vector product.
 If you're curious, see Dan Sunday's article.
 Let there be a polygon P with n sides and a point Q in the _xy_ plane.
 Imagine that you are traveling clockwise through a polygon, walking along its sides from one vertex to another.
 Let us draw a ray parallel to the _x_ axis leaving the point and going in the positive direction of the _x_ axis.
-Now, imagine that on your way around the perimeter you have a task: count how many times you cross the ray, adding +1 if you cross the ray from below to above (going up the _y-_axis) and -1 if you cross from above to below &#x20;(descending on the _y_-axis).
+Now, imagine that on your way around the perimeter you have a task: count how many times you cross the ray, adding +1 if you cross the ray from below to above (going up the _y_-axis) and -1 if you cross from above to below &#x20;(descending on the _y_-axis).
 The total some is the winding number.
 In the example below, we only get the absolute value because we disregard the difference in clockwise or counterclockwise turns.&#x20;

 <figure><img src="assets/Screenshot from 2023-10-25 02-43-22.png" alt="" width="563"><figcaption><p><em>See how a point inside the polygon has a winding number different from zero.
 Note that if Q  is inside the polygon 2 times, as if in a fold, the winding number is also 2.</em></p></figcaption></figure>